Hanu-Achula/Devops-Lrn-Proj-Ss/README.md

-# Devops-Lrn-Proj-Ss
-This is for shell scripting
+/* This Repo is created for store Linux Scripts */